CodeSante/medical-wordlist/README.md

 ```
 The output files will be generated in the current directory.

+## ⚠️  Project in progress

+- SPARQL queries must be reworked
+- This project does not come from a collaboration with the medical world
+- The keywords are all in lower case

 ## License

 This project is licensed under the Do What The F*ck You Want To Public License.